Steve Vai Masterclass report

-I could not miss the opportunity to meet this master of the guitar, so I've booked a ticket as soon as I could.
-Well, It has been a great night, Steve Vai gave us a lot of advice and insights, he talked and played for about 3 hours, addressing crucial topics such as the right mindset for a musician, how to develop the inner ear, musicality....
+I'd had already enjoyed the Alien Guitar Secrets course on TrueFire , but I could not miss the opportunity to meet The Master of the guitar himself, so I've booked a ticket as soon as I could.
+Well, It has been a great night, Steve Vai gave us a lot of advice and insights, he talked and played for about 3 hours, addressing crucial topics such as the right mindset for a musician , how to develop the inner ear , musicality....
 In this post I want to share a couple of things I've learned from Steve, I hope you'll find them useful as well.

 I know all this stuff can sound a bit esoteric, actually Steve Vai in some aspects recalls me a Zen master, but also science tells that the the quality of your thoughts in your head is very important if you want to reach your goal.